vilaksh01/DepthAI-PackageDimension/Projects/PackagingBox Measurement/README.md

 This project was greatly inspired by Intel® RealSense™ Dimensional Weight Software https://www.intelrealsense.com/dimensional-weight-software/
 Using OAK-D devices you can build your own such device for warehouse package management.

+## Future Implementation

+1. Broken Package Detection
+   - AI-enabled add-on to identify if the given box is broken, unpacked
+   - AI-enabled optimized packing box size and method of packing
+2. Barcode Detection and Decoding
+   - Identify the location of the barcode and decode it
+   - Cloud connected for inventory update